YogeshKisslay/xeno-shopify-assignment/README.md

 ### ✅ Features Implemented
  1. This project covers all required features and several optional ones to demonstrate a robust, real-world architecture.

-2. Secure User Authentication: Full email/password flow with registration, JWT-based login, and email verification using Nodemailer.
+2. Secure User Authentication:Full email/password registration flow with JWT-based login.
+The system uses an instant verification model for deployment stability.
+3. Automatic Onboarding: For new users, the application automatically triggers a one-time historical data ingestion process on their first login, creating a seamless onboarding experience.

-3. Real-time Data Sync: A comprehensive webhook system that listens for Shopify events (Order Creation, Order Cancellation, Order Update/Fulfillment, Customer Creation) and updates the database in real-time.
+4. Real-time Data Sync: A comprehensive webhook system listens for Shopify events (`Order Creation`, `Order Cancellation`, `Order Update/Fulfillment`, `Customer Creation`) and updates the database in real-time.
-4. Scalable Background Processing: Asynchronous job handling using a Redis queue (BullMQ) and a separate Node.js worker process.
+5. Scalable Background Processing: Asynchronous job handling using a **Redis** queue (BullMQ) and a separate Node.js worker process.
 This ensures the API remains fast and responsive, even under heavy webhook load.
-5. Historical Data Ingestion: Manual API endpoints to pull all historical data (Customers, Products, Orders) from a Shopify store for initial setup.
 6. Interactive Insights Dashboard:

    1. KPIs: Real-time cards for Total Revenue, Total Orders, and Total Customers.